 My most recent project has been to photograph the countryside around the Chesapeake Bay, with particular emphasis on the places where land and water meet, and which are most vulnerable to rising sea levels due to climate change.
 Working on this series has brought together my passion for photography and my professional commitment to sustainability and the development of renewable energy.
 Photographs from this project have been featured in several group exhibits, and in solo exhibits at the Delaplaine Center for the Arts in Frederick, Maryland in 2013, and in the Garden Gallery in Quiet Waters Park in Annapolis in 2017.
 Photographs from the Endangered Landscape series are also on permanent display in the Maryland State House of Delegates Environmental Matters Committee Room and Appropriation Committee offices in Annapolis.

 Like many photographers, I learned my craft using a variety of small, medium and large format film cameras, and developing and printing black and white photographs in a traditional darkroom.
-However, recently I have been exploring the creative possibilities offered by digital photography.
-While I like the detail and the rich tones that I can achieve with traditional film, I am drawn to the flexibility offered by the digital medium.
+However, more recently I have been drawn to the creative possibilities offered by digital photography.
+While I like the detail and the rich tones that I could achieve with traditional processes, I appreciate the flexibility offered by the digital medium.
 The images on this site have been taken with a variety of classic and contemporary cameras.
-Currently, my day-to-day photographic tool is a Nikon D800e 36MP digital camera.
+Currently, my day-to-day photographic tools are Nikon Z7 and Fuji X-T3 mirrorless digital cameras.

 You can follow me at www.facebook.com/leegoodwinphotography.